CYarros10/aws-quicksight-governance/readme.md

 Administrator adds User to a QuickSight User Role Group (admin, author, reader)

-Administrator creates new group or adds User to existing org group (such as dlp_qs_pandora)
+Administrator creates new group or adds User to existing org group (such as qs_gov_pandora)

 Administrator modifies or creates a manifest file for Asset Permissions and Policy assignments for that new/existing Okta QuickSight Group and uploads them to S3